jimbobbennett/StarWarsCopilot/2-chat-history-and-message-roles/README.md

 There are more types of messages.
 One very important one is the **System Prompt**.
 This is an initial prompt sent before all other messages to provide core instructions to control the LLM.
 This is where you can define things like the tone or detail of the response, the name of the system, even the expected format for responses if you require a response in a format such as JSON.
 You can also use this to apply boundaries, such as giving topics to not respond to.

 1. Add a system prompt to the chat history to make the output more succinct.
-Add the following code immediately below the declaration of the chat history:
+Replace the declaration of the chat history with the following that includes the system prompt:

     ```cs
     var history = new List<ChatMessage>
     {
-        new(ChatRole.System,
+        new(ChatRole.System, """
-            "Always respond with the most succinct answer possible. " +
+            Always respond with the most succinct answer possible.
-            "For example, reply with one word or a short phrase when appropriate."
+            For example, reply with one word or a short phrase when appropriate.
+            """
         )
     };
     ```

 1. Run your app and ask the same questions.
-This time, instead of a full sentence response ("The capital city of Missouri is Jefferson City."), you should get a much shorter response:
+This time, instead of a full sentence response, you should get a much shorter response:

     ```output
-    User > What is the capital city of Missouri?
+    User > What is the best Star Wars movie?
-    Assistant > Jefferson City
+    Assistant > "Empire Strikes Back."
     ```

     In the output you should see the system prompt as well as the user question.
-The response will be a shorter answer - "Jefferson City".
+The response will be a shorter answer - "Empire Strikes Back".

     > You pay for LLMs per token, so shorter answers will save you money eventually, though you have to consider the cost of the tokens for the system prompt.